Chromatic numbers, Buchstaber numbers and chordality of Bier spheres: Introduction

-Here, by $\vc^{k}(\Delta^{m-1})$ we mean a truncation polytope; that is, a simple polytope obtained from $\Delta^{m-1}$ by a sequence of $k$ vertex cuts by hyperplanes in general position.
-Moreover, as \Cref{ChordalKeyLemma} asserts, in case $m\geq 4$, chordality of $\Bier(K)$ is equivalent to either $K$ or $K^\vee$ having no edges.
-This yields a canonical realization for the corresponding Bier sphere as a boundary of a stacked polytope; that is, one gets $\Bier(K)$ in that case as a boundary of a simplicial $(m-1)$-dimensional polytope obtained from the simplex $\Delta^{m-1}$ by performing stellar subdivisions (glueing pyramids) over some of its facets.
+Here, by $\vc^{k}(\Delta^{m-1})$ we mean a set of (combinatorial) truncation polytopes; each of them can be obtained from $\Delta^{m-1}$ by a sequence of $k$ vertex cuts by hyperplanes in general position.
+It follows from~\cite[Theorem 8.5]{Kalai} that a simplicial $(d-1)$-sphere with $d\geq 3$ is a stacked sphere (i.e. is isomorphic to the nerve complex of a truncation polytope) if and only if it is chordal and has no minimal non-faces of cardinality $k$ for $2 < k < d$.
+Obviously, in case $m\leq 3$, all Bier spheres are stacked, see~\cite[Example 2.8]{LZ}.
+As \Cref{ChordalKeyLemma} asserts, in case $m\geq 4$, the chordality of $\Bier(K)$ is equivalent to either $K$ or $K^\vee$ having no edges.
+This yields a canonical realization for the corresponding Bier sphere as a boundary of a stacked polytope; that is, one gets $\Bier(K)$ in that case as a boundary of a simplicial $(m-1)$-dimensional polytope obtained from the simplex $\Delta^{m-1}$ by performing stellar subdivisions (gluing pyramids) over some of its facets.
+Based on this classification, we are going to prove Conjecture~\ref{conj} for all chordal Bier spheres in our subsequent publications.